Skip to contents

 theme_void()

-Then we query the start and end dates for which SINAICA has received data from the station:
+Next, query the start and end dates for which SINAICA has received data from this station:

 sinaica_station_dates(102)

-It’s currently reporting data (this document was built on 2020-07-31), and has been doing so since 1997.
-We can also query which type of parameters (pollution, wind, solar radiation, etc) the station has sensors for.
-Note that the package also includes a parameters data.frame with the complete set of supported parameters, but not all stations support all of them.
+The station is currently reporting data (this document was built on 2026-03-06), and it has been active since 1997.
+You can also query which parameters (pollution, wind, solar radiation, etc.) the station measures. the station has sensors for.
+The package also includes a parameters data.frame containing the complete set of supported parameters; however, not all stations report all of them.

 cen_params <- sinaica_station_params(102)